Denhonator/KHPCSpeedrunTools/1FMMods/readme.txt

 - You can use this to essentially soft reset by going to title screen
 - You can use this to save anywhere.
 Saving during cutscenes or combat may have unexpected consequences.
 - You can also instantly die with R1+R2+L2+Select
+- You can also instantly load continue state with R1+R2+L1+L2+D-pad left

 InstantGummi:
 - Instantly arrive at any selected world